 If you’re looking to lessen the dust in your home, reach out to a certified Lennox dealer to enhance your indoor air quality in Georgetown.

 Do Air Purifiers Help with Allergies?

-High-efficiency air purifiers are designed to capture more than 99% of pollutants and particles, which means the air you inhale after it goes through an air purifier is significantly cleaner and healthier.
-This helps reduce symptoms associated with allergies and respiratory illnesses, because it removes potential irritants from the air.
+High-efficiency air purifiers are designed to capture more than 99% of pollutants and particles, which means the air you breathe in after it is processed by an air purifier is significantly cleaner and healthier.
+This helps diminish symptoms connected to allergies and respiratory illnesses, because it removes potential irritants from the air.

 Do Air Purifiers Help with Mold?

-Air purifiers are one of the most effective ways to fight mold.
-By trapping airborne particles and spores, they help stop mold from becoming a health hazard in small spaces.
-Additionally, many purifiers come with other features that are designed to eliminate mold, such as activated carbon filters and ultraviolet (UV) lights.
-Activated carbon filters help take out odors and other unwanted elements from the air, while UV lights can kill any active mold spores in the air.
-Together, these features allow for an extensive cleaning of the air in your home or office, which is an important way to keep everyone safe and healthy.
+Air purifiers are one of the most efficient ways to counteract mold.
+By trapping airborne particles and spores, they help stop mold from evolving into a health hazard in confined spaces.
+Additionally, many purifiers come with other features that are a way to overcome mold, such as activated carbon filters and ultraviolet (UV) lights.
+Activated carbon filters help get rid of smells and other unwanted elements from the air, while UV lights can kill any active mold spores in the air.
+Together, these features allow for a comprehensive cleaning of the air in your home or office, which helps keep everyone protected and healthy.

 Do Air Purifiers Help with Smell?

 Not only do air purifiers help improve air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any nasty odors that might be lingering in your home.